Ysbyty Ifan

-Ysbyty Ifan (often formerly anglicised as Yspytty Ifan) is a small, historic village and community in the Conwy County Borough of Wales.
-The population in 2011 was 196 in 76 households (29 household spaces had no usual residents), over 79% of the population were able to speak Welsh.
+Ysbyty Ifan (formerly anglicised as Yspytty Ifan) is a small, historic village and community in the Conwy County Borough of Wales.
+Throughout the Late Medieval Period, it was a settlement controlled by the Knights of St John.
+It had a hospital and a hostel which provided care to pilgrims visiting Welsh religious sites in North Wales.

+In 2011 the village had a population of 196 in 76 households (29 household spaces had no usual residents); over 79% of the population were able to speak Welsh.
 It has one of the smallest populations of any Welsh community, the smallest being Ganllwyd.
 It is in the electoral ward of Uwch Conwy.

+Toponym

+The village was originally known as Dôl Gynwal (Cynwal's meadow) until the late 13th Century.
+Its name became Ysbyty Ifan when the Knights of St John, the Order of Hospitallers established a hospital to care for pilgrims who were visiting holy sites throughout North Wales (see: North Wales Pilgrim's Way).
+Ysbyty Ifan means "hospital of St John".